GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### The manifest {: #manifest }

 The manifest file, titled `manifest.json`, gives the browser information about the extension, such as the most important files and the capabilities the extension might use.
+An example is shown below.
+For information and descriptions of what the manifest can contain, see [Mainfest file format][docs-manifest].

 ```json
 {